-Have you tried gazpacho?
+Have you tried gazpacho soup?
 All I can say is it's fantastic.
 Refreshing and healthy, it’s perfect for hot weather and an excellent use for ripe summer tomatoes.
 Leave it chunky or puree it smooth.
 It's up to you.
 I like it smoothed out just a little.
 Garnish California style with sliced avocado if desired.

-Most recipes use bread to thicken gazpacho.
+- Most recipes use bread to thicken gazpacho.
 Use either gluten-free bread or almond meal for a no-grain gazpacho recipe.

 Gazpacho Ingredients